Master of Arts Interdisciplinary Studies (MAIS) 602

 Researching Society and Culture (Revision 3)

-Area of Study: Integrated Studies 2
+Area of Study: Interdisciplinary Studies 2

 MAIS 602: Researching Society and Culture is a foundational course that will ensure students possess the methods required to carry out and complete interdisciplinary research.

 Note: It is recommended that MAIS 601 and MAIS 602 be completed early in the program.

 Throughout the course students will be encouraged to work across disciplinary boundaries, so that their work becomes an interdisciplinary, integrated project.
 The course is designed in the hope that students will learn something new, challenge themselves, engage with their colleagues in the course, and have fun.